Pawsitivity: College of Medicine student uses 3D printers to create masks for homeless people

 Each mask took about eight hours to produce, and Levine said the printers were working 24 hours a day, seven days a week.
 What started as a project to produce a few hundred masks ended with Levine, his two brothers and community volunteers handing out 1,000 masks by Christmas.
 He said he also was able to educate people he gave a mask to about COVID-19 using pamphlet she and his two brothers created along with information about free health care clinics.

 “What was really rewarding was going back to the area where we handed out the masks a week later and seeing people still wearing them,” said Levine.

 Levine and his brothers tweaked the design of the masks many times, adding an airtight rubber seal, a proprietary backplate, which rests against the back of a person’s head to relieve tension from the mask, and a mechanism to easily replace the vacuum air filters.
 Because of the vacuum air filtration, the masks also can act as respirators, he said.
-He completed research, currently in peer review, that demonstrates the 3D masks have a similar efficacy to that of N95 masks, with the added benefits of durability and reusability.
+He completed research that demonstrates the 3D masks have a similar efficacy to that of N95 masks, with the added benefits of durability and reusability.

 Levine says he plans to specialize in plastic surgery and is focused on incorporating 3D printing into plastic surgery research he is completing at the College of Medicine.
 He also has founded the 3D Printing Club at the College of Medicine.
 As for the mask-making experience, he said it was an incredible opportunity, and he is now looking for a new project.

 “It was gratifying to help an underserved and often marginalized segment of the population,” he said.
 “The project spurred me to pursue more philanthropic initiatives, and I was overwhelmed by the community support I received.
 This started out as a family project but quickly became a community project to make a difference in the lives of the homeless.”